Rituals not miracles

 We respect the planet as much as we do your pores.
 With Dieux, we strive for both to be better.

-Thou shall be transparent about pricing
+Be transparent about pricing

 Higher powered ingredients